MattCloward/Download-Nebula-Reports-Automatically/README.md

 ### Running the script
 1. Run the file using the following command: python3 downloadReports.py
 2. A Chrome window will open up to the login page for Nebula: enter your credentials and two-factor authentication (this is completely safe since only Nebula gets your credentials).
 3. After a few downloads, Chrome will ask you if you want to allow multiple downloads.
-Hit yes.
+Hit "Allow".
 4. Sit back and relax.
 Your reports are now downloading automatically!

 If for any reason the script is interrupted, you can pick up where you left off.